500Foods/Philement/elements/006-carbon/README.md

 macro or take a different action.
 Other actions, like sending an email, can also be performed here, likely outside of Klipper.

+The above script uses a precision value of 100, meaning that it is expecting to receive a profile that is 100 characters across by as many down that fit the aspect ratio of the images.
+A profile100.txt file can be found in the examples folder.
+Be sure to edit it to mask areas (X) or mark print area (P) versus non-print area (N) regions.

+The above script uses a tolerance value of 4.
+This can be adjusted to reduce the rates of false positives.
+It needs to be low enough to catch obvious issues.
+It can be tested by simply adding or removing an object from the build plate.
+The default action defined above just logs an entry in Klipper, so be sure to test and ensure that the tolerance is low enough to trigger the warning.

 ## Orca Configuration
 Finally, for reasons unknown, Orca doesn't necessarily tell Klipper about layer changes.
 Perhaps this is configured for each printer individually.
 In any event, two changes need to be made.